 If you'd like a permanent donation bin for your building, let us know!

 Gifts also can be made to the University of Nebraska Foundation, fund #01140700.
 Online gifts can be made via credit or debit card, and an electronic donation receipt will be emailed to you.
 Memorial gifts can also be made through the Foundation website.

 Below is the list of items that we stock at the pantry.
 Items in bold are more needed at this time.
-OUR MOST WANTED ITEM OF THE MONTH FOR JANUARY IS JUICE
+OUR MOST WANTED ITEM OF THE MONTH FOR MARCH IS PEANUT BUTTER

 - Canned chili